-Your friends (and their friends) are a rich source of job contacts, and you never know who can connect you to a new client, freelance project, or job opening at their company.
+Your friends (and their friends) can be rich sources of information.
+You never know who can connect you to a new client, freelance project, or job opening at their company.
 Work those alumni connections, too.
 Keep in touch with former professors and go to alumni events.
-Already having one big thing in common with everyone — your college experience — makes it so much easier to talk to strangers.
+Already having one big thing in common with everyone — that is, your college experience — makes it so much easier to talk to strangers.

-Your connections could be the difference between scoring a great position and continuing to hunt for good opportunities for weeks or months before you find something.
+Your connections could be the difference between scoring a great position and continuing to hunt for good opportunities.

 Watch Your Network Grow

 Networking isn’t just for people in suits with firm handshakes.
 Any time you have the opportunity to meet new people, whether it’s at a job fair or a dog park, it’s also an opportunity to make a business connection.
-Just think of it as being friendly wherever you go, and new connections are sure to follow.
+Be friendly wherever you go and new connections are sure to follow.